 Some query letters write this in two to three short paragraphs (with a heavy emphasis on short: each paragraph is two to three sentences).
 Keep in mind that you do not want to explain too much of your story when writing this.
 Let the plot and main character stand on their own.

-Also, do not give away the ending.
+Do not give away the ending.
+Instead, suggest the journey.

 Here’s the back cover for Nancy Johnson’s The Kindest Lie: